For Older Adults

 – How do I keep going when my body isn’t cooperating?

 – How will I handle the details in life when my spouse isn’t doing it with me?

 – I don’t want to move to Assisted Living.

 – Should I stop driving?
 I don’t want to lose my freedom.

 – What about intimacy in later life?

-– How do I deal with all of these doctors and pills?
+– How do I deal with all of these health problems and medical appointments?

 – How do I plan for the end of life?

 – How do I know if I’m depressed?

 You might be thinking – – What kind of people see therapists?
 I think I can take care of my problems myself.
 Why would I pay someone to just talk?
 Doesn’t therapy take a long time?
 Is asking for help a weakness?